How To Make Online Conference Work

 As soon as you commit to taking your conference online, reach out to speakers and get them familiar with the platform.
 You want to organize online briefing sessions to test the following:

-- Internet connectivity – is their audio coming through clear?
+- Internet connectivity – is their audio coming through clearly?
 Is their webcam grainy?

 - Functionality – ensure they can move the slides and understand how to take questions and use other features